Skip to the content.

 Getting a substring

-substring(start, end) between start and end (not including end) negative values mean 0
+substring(start, end) between start and end (not including end) NOT SUPPORTED, negative values mean 0 supports all browser

 1. Returns the part of the string from start to (but not including) end.